loot/loot/README.md

 LOOT is intended to make using mods easier, and mod users should still possess a working knowledge of mod load ordering.
 See [Introduction To Load Orders](https://loot.github.io/docs/help/Introduction-To-Load-Orders) for an overview.

-## Snapshot Builds
+## Downloads

-In addition to the releases hosted on GitHub, snapshot build archives of LOOT and its API are available on [Bintray](https://bintray.com/wrinklyninja/loot).
-The archives are named like so:
+Releases are hosted on [GitHub](https://github.com/loot/loot/releases), and snapshot builds are available on [Bintray](https://bintray.com/wrinklyninja/loot).
+The snapshot build archives are named like so:

 ```
 loot_<last tag>-<revisions since tag>-g<short revision ID>_<branch>.7z
 ```

-For example `LOOT v0.7.0-alpha-2-10-gf6d7e80-dev.7z` was built using the revision with shortened commit ID `f6d7e80`, which is `10` revisions after the revision tagged `v0.7.0-alpha-2`, and is on the `dev` branch.
+For example `LOOT v0.7.0-alpha-2-10-gf6d7e80_dev.7z` was built using the revision with shortened commit ID `f6d7e80`, which is `10` revisions after the revision tagged `v0.7.0-alpha-2`, and is on the `dev` branch.

 ## Building LOOT